Obamas’ personal chef drowns near family’s home on Martha’s Vineyard - The Philadelphia Sunday Sun

 “That’s why, when we were getting ready to leave the White House, we asked Tafari to stay with us, and he generously agreed.
 He’s been part of our lives ever since, and our hearts are broken that he’s gone.”

-The search was paused late Sunday but on Monday state police said sonar from a boat located the body about 100 feet (30 meters) from shore at a depth of about 8 feet (2.4 meters).
+The search was paused late Sunday but on Monday state police said sonar from a boat located the body about 100 feet from shore at a depth of about 8 feet.
 Campbell was not wearing a life jacket, police said.

 The Obamas said Campbell is survived by his wife and their twin boys.